codahale/veil-java/README.md

 data, the first 32 bytes of which are used as the AES key and the second 32 bytes of which are used as the HMAC key.

+AES-CTR and HMAC were selected for their indistinguishability from random noise.
+Polynomial authenticators like GCM and Poly1305 have internal biases.

 A Veil message begins with a series of fixed-length encrypted headers, each of which contains a copy of the 32-byte session key, the number of total headers, the length of the plaintext message, and a SHA-512/256 digest of the plaintext message.
 Following the headers is an encrypted packet containing